rambutan32/librambutan/docs/source/usb.rst

 <bootloader>` to reprogram the board: a :ref:`magic sequence of
 control line toggles and transmitted data <bootloader-rev3>` causes a Maple to reset itself and enter bootloader mode.
-As an unfortunate consequence, the auto-reset will not work if the IDE can not access the serial port, either due to a conflict with another program (serial monitor) or because the interface has been disabled from the Maple side (through :ref:`SerialUSB.end() <lang-serialusb-end>`).
+As an unfortunate consequence, the auto-reset will not work if the programmer can not access the serial port, either due to a conflict with another program (serial monitor) or because the interface has been disabled from the Maple side (through :ref:`SerialUSB.end() <lang-serialusb-end>`).
 A